[Amended 25/11/20] The Self-Employment Income Support Scheme will now be extended from November 2020 to April 2021.

-The level of the third grant will be based on 40% of average trading profits, rather than the previously announced 20%, and will be capped at £3,750.
+If you’re eligible for the third grant, you’ll receive a grant worth 80% of your Average Trading Profit paid out in a single instalment covering 3 months’ worth of profits, and capped at £7,500 in total.
 The level of the fourth grant is to be kept under review and announced in due course.

 The scheme has not been extended to businesses that were not eligible for the first and second grants and information from 2019/20 returns will not be taken into account.